WistfulHopes/UEShaderMapExtractor/README.md

 # UEShaderMapExtractor
 Extracts and helps identify shaders from Unreal material shadermaps.
-Supports UE4.25 through 5.2 materials.
+Supports materials from UE4.25 and above.

 ## Usage